Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 ): Observable<OutletParseResult>;
 ```

 Don't worry, this isn't as bothersome as it looks.
 Most of the parameters are actually just [the inputs for the OutletComponent](#62-outlet-component-bindings) and therefore optional.
 You really only need to pass the `content` string as you would with the component.
 Only the last couple of parameters are notable: You can optionally provide a `targetElement` and `targetHookIndex` to fill out for the result.
 If not, they are automatically created for you.
 You may also specify a custom injector for the created components.
-If you don't, it defaults to the root injector.
+If you don't, it defaults to the injector of the module that imported this library.

 The function will return an observable that contains an `OutletParseResult` with the form: